Is It Legal to Sleep in a Van in the UK?

 Overnight van travel in the UK offers freedom and flexibility — but is it actually legal to sleep in a van?
 The short answer is: sometimes, depending on where you are and how you do it.
 This guide breaks it down clearly.

-Is Sleeping in a Van Illegal in the UK?
+Is sleeping in a campervan illegal in the UK?

 No — sleeping in a van is not illegal by default.
 There is no national law banning it, but legality depends on: